 4. This is what I would do to help you achieve the outcomes/goal you want.

 5. Ask would you like to go ahead with coaching?

 I hope I have given you enough food for thought about introducing prospective life coaching clients to your coaching through the right discovery session questions and hints.
+And again I would encourage you to invest owing Mastering the Discovery Session.
 Here's to your success!